chriskiehl/Gooey/README.md

     def main():
         ...

 All program text is stored externally in `json` files.
-So adding new langauge support is as easy as pasting a few key/value pairs in the `gooey/languages/` directory.
+So adding new language support is as easy as pasting a few key/value pairs in the `gooey/languages/` directory.

 Thanks to some awesome [contributers](https://github.com/chriskiehl/Gooey/graphs/contributors), Gooey currently comes pre-stocked with over 18 different translations!